Invariable generation of certain groups of piecewise projective homeomorphisms of the real line: Proof of Theorem (1) and (4)

 \section{Proof of Theorem \ref{mainthm} (1) and (4)}

 In this section, we show Theorem \ref{mainthm} (1).
 We set $G = \PP_1$ and $X = \RR$.
-Note that if we replace above by the group of piecewise $\PSL(2,\ZZ)$ homeomorphisms of the real line and $X = \QQ$ instead, then the following arguments also give the proof of Theorem \ref{mainthm} (4).
+Note that if we replace $X$ with $\QQ$ and $G$ with the group of piecewise $\PSL(2,\ZZ)$ homeomorphisms of the real line, then the following arguments also give the proof of Theorem \ref{mainthm} (4).

 It is clear that $G$ satisfies Conditions A'(1) and A'(3) with respect to $X$.
 Since the map $f\colon \RR \to \RR$ defined by $f(t) = t+1$ is contained in $G$, Condition A'(2) is also satisfied.

 \begin{proposition} Let $H$ be a classful subgroup of $G$.
 Then the action of $H$ on $X$ is transitive.
 In particular, $G$ satisfies Condition B'(1) with respect to $X$. \end{proposition}